mirukucafe/nyankey/CONTRIBUTING.md

 ## Code contributions

-There are two ways you can contribute:
+There are different "rules" of how you can contribute, depending on your access privileges to the repository.

-If you **have push access** to this repository, you can push stuff directly.
-But y'know, "with great power comes great responsibility" and so on.
-We most likely will not kick you out if you made a mistake, it happens to the best.
-But this of course means that the erroneous contributions may be either fixed or undone.

-Even if you have push access but are trying to make larger or sweeping changes, please consider also using the following way of contibuting.
+### Without push access

-If you do **not have push access** you can create a pull request.
+If you do not have push access, you have to create a pull request to get your changes into Foundkey.
 Someone with push access should review your contribution.
 If they are satisfied that what you are doing seems like a good idea and the considerations from the section above are fulfilled, they can merge your pull request.
 Or, they might request another member to also review your changes.
 Please be patient as nobody is getting paid to do this, so it might take a bit longer.

+### With push access

+You can push stuff directly to any branch.
+But y'know, "with great power comes great responsibility" and so on, be sensible.
+We most likely will not kick you out if you made a mistake, it happens to the best.
+But this of course means that the erroneous contributions may be either fixed or undone.

+Alternatively, you can also proceed as for "without push access" above.
+In this case it will be assumed that you wish for a review of the changes you want to make.
+Instead of having someone else merge the pull request when they have approved your changes, you can also merge yourself if you think the given feedback is sufficient.

 ### Changelog Trailer